EGO4D/docs/docs-archive/updates.md

 ## Additional annotations (AV/Social, VQ, MQ)

+Roughly 2X annotations will be made publicly available for AV/Social, Visual Queries (including higher quality queries for existing objects) and Moments.

 ## AV Tracking Paths

 A small but non-negligible set of AV tracking paths had two paths merged from distant parts of the videos.
 Those have been appropriately separated in the update.
 (The paths themselves have not changed beyond the separation.)

+## Moments hierarchy updates

+The moments hierarchy will be updated with a multi-level hierarchy to correct common concerns about the granularity of the classes.
+In addition, the multiple time segements for each "natural" moment will be resolved into a single time interval to be more inline with common practices.
+More details coming shortly, though please join us on the forum to discuss.

 # Prior Incremental Updates

 ## Downsampled Videos

 Downsampled videos have been added - download as dataset `video_540ss` via the [CLI](https://github.com/facebookresearch/Ego4d/blob/main/ego4d/cli/README.md).
 Videos have been scaled to 540px on the short side - more details available via the [docs](./videos.md)

+## Feature Corrections

+An error in feature generation that added some noise was corrected.
+Full detail will be provided shortly, and the features have already been updated.

+Additional features will be released shortly as well.
+(EgoVLP & Narration Embeddings)

 # Further Details